 Many employers and safety professionals would argue that this gentleman was wrong about massive employers underreporting, but that’s not the issue.
 Was he retaliated against because he spoke out … even intemperately?

-The U.S. Fourth Circuit Court of Appeals found evidence that D.C.
+The U.S. 4th Circuit Court of Appeals found evidence that D.C.
 OSHA leadership:

 - plotted to “get” the employee for embarrassing the agency;